-Parametric uncertainty in the land surface and carbon cycle component of models is expected to represent a large fraction of current uncertainty in future climate projections (Booth et al. (2012), Booth et al. (2013), Huntingford et al. (2009)).
-These components have been introduced into climate simulators more recently, and have not yet been subject to the depth of systematic evaluation as, for example, atmospheric components.
-There is much focus therefore, in identifying parameter sets consistent with observed climate metrics and reducing future land carbon cycle uncertainty by identifying parts of simulator parameter space inconsistent with observed properties of the real climate system.

-Using statistical and data assimilation approaches to constrain land surface simulator process parameters extends back at least to Sellers et al. (1996).
+- Parametric uncertainty in the land surface and carbon cycle component of models is expected to represent a large fraction of current uncertainty in future climate projections (Booth et al. (2012), Booth et al. (2013), Huntingford et al. (2009)).
+These components have been introduced into climate models more recently, and have not yet been subject to the depth of systematic evaluation as, for example, atmospheric components.
+There is much focus therefore, in identifying parameter sets that are consistent with observed climate metrics, or at least reducing future land carbon cycle uncertainty by identifying which parts of possible model parameter space are inconsistent with observed properties of the real climate system. - 10 There is also a long history of statistical and data assimilation approaches used to constrain process model parameters.
+In the land surface model context these extend back to Sellers et al. (1996).
 Recent examples are community efforts to develop a systematic set of observations to benchmark land surface processes against metrics of real world processes, for example the International Land Model Benchmarking Project (Luo et al., 2012), and PALS (Abramowitz, 2012).
-Such benchmarks use an extensive set of metrics, covering a broad cross-section of simulator processes, enabling an assessment of overall skill and highlighting areas where simulators fall short.
-They provide a framework to assess improvements in skill arising from continual simulator development as well as prioritising resources towards processes that are less well simulated.
-Using many observed metrics for diverse processes also discourages overtuning to a particular process, to the detriment of wider simulator performance.
-One limitation of the benchmarking approach is that there is limited understanding of what information a given observed metric implies about the simulator formulation or parameters, or what this might imply about future projected changes.
+Such benchmarks involve an extensive set of metrics, covering a broad cross-section of model processes.
+These benchmarks enable an assessment of - 15 overall model skill and highlight particular areas where the model falls short.
+They provide a useful framework to assess improvements in model skill that arise from continual model development as well as prioritising resources towards model processes that are less well simulated.
+Using a large number of observed metrics for diverse aspects of the model processes also helps avoid model parameters being tuned to address a particular process, to the detriment of wider model performance.
+One of the limitations of the benchmarking approach is that there is only limited current understanding of what information - 20 a given observed metric implies about the model formulation or parameters, or what this might imply about future projected changes.